kokodavid/Pigdice/README.md

 ## Support and contact details
-To call the developer use the following details.Email:kingkgdave@gmail.com Telephone:0770057240
+To call the developer use the following details.Email:kingkgdave@gmail.com Telephone:0770057240 link to github https://kokodavid.github.io/Pigdice/

 ### License
 The project uses MIT licence